cforsythe/dotfiles/README.md

-# vimrc
-Easily accessible vimrc file with all needed features

-# TABSTOP = 4
-# SHIFTWIDTH = 4
-# EXPANDTAB
+# Dot Files

-# FILETYPE PLUGIN INDENT ON
+## <a name=".vimrc"></a> .vimrc

+For more info on the .vimrc I am using and what the settings are doing take a look at this [post](https://dougblack.io/words/a-good-vimrc.html)

-Great source for settings https://stackoverflow.com/questions/234564/tab-key-4-spaces-and-auto-indent-after-curly-braces-in-vim
+Great source for vim settings https://dougblack.io/words/a-good-vimrc.html